PeFerreira98/ISEP.Master.EDOM_2021/part2/readme.md

 ## Activity 4: Identify Commonality and Variability in the Code

+### Commonalities

+After analysing all the prototypes developed, we realised that there were some common classes and functionalities that could be generated in the next activity:

+* Model - this would be a class that could/should be implemented for each specific model.
+This can give us some default/common methods and variables for all the implementations;
+* User - same as Model.
+This class is a constant that is present in all the studied applications and therefore shall have a presence on the generated code.
+* Account - same as User.
+* Transaction - same as Account and User.
+* User/Account/Transaction Attributes - Those are part of above models and are mandatory per model validations.

+### Variabilities

+As opposed to commonalities, there are some aspects of the metamodel that may or may not have a presence when building a model.
+Those classes/funcionalities are:

+* AccountGroupSpec - AccountGroupSpec is an aspect that is present in some studied applications but not all of them.
+Some applications don't have the concept of an 'Account library' therefore in those models, this Spec is not instanciated/not exists.
+* CategorySpec - Same as AccountGroupSpec.
+Not every application has the concept of Category or something that describes the Transaction main intent or 'area'.
+* CategoryAttributeSpec - Since this concept is directly related to category, it follows the same fate as the above.

 ## Activity 5: Design and Implement Code Generation

+Class attributes and constructors - Each Class derived from UserSpec, AccountSpec, TransactionSpec and CategorySpec, has attributes (at least one since it's a model validation parameter).
+Those attributes when 'translated' into a Object Oriented Application have the same syntax, placement and instanciation.
+Therefore it's the main concern that the team shall address in the following activities.

 - **[MoneyManager iOS Prototype](tool1-mps/readme.md)**